 - Research additional summer daycare options to compare pricing

-- Test out Mint.com versus Personal Capital and see which helps me save more money by keeping better track of it!
+- Test out the Mint app versus Personal Capital and see which helps me save more money by keeping better track of it!

 - Try creating your own frugal cleaning hacks to save money on cleaning supplies while sparing your family from unwanted chemicals